helena69hme/Git/week2/review.md

  The workflow you learned in class was pretty much the Feature-branch workflow, and most workflows out there are based on this one.

- In this workflow you never commit directly to the master branch.
-The master branch should always be working, no errors there.
-Imagine your website is using the code on master to run, you don't want it to break :)
+ In this workflow you never commit directly to the main branch.
+The main branch should always be working, no errors there.
+Imagine your website is using the code on main to run, you don't want it to break :)

  When you want to add a new feature, fix a bug, etc., you create a new branch and add your code there, and commit your changes as usual.
- Once you are done with your task, you check if there are any new commits on master, and if so you get them into your branch.
+ Once you are done with your task, you check if there are any new commits on main, and if so you get them into your branch.
 To do this you:
-  - go to master (`git checkout master`)
+  - go to main (`git checkout main`)
-  - pull from master on github to update your local master (`git pull origin master`)
+  - pull from main on github to update your local main (`git pull origin main`)
   - go back to your branch (`git checkout <branch_name>`)
-  - merge the commits in your local master with your current branch (`git merge master`)
+  - merge the commits in your local main with your current branch (`git merge main`)

-After your branch is up do date with master you can push it to github (`git push origin <branch_name>`), and then on github you create a Pull Request from your branch to `master`.
+After your branch is up do date with main you can push it to github (`git push origin <branch_name>`), and then on github you create a Pull Request from your branch to `main`.

-In your project, instead of `master` you'll probably have `develop` though.
+In your project, instead of `main` you'll probably have `develop` though.

 This is a scheme of what it looks like:

 ![branches_diagram](images/branches_diagram.jpg)

-(As a shortcut you can pull directly from the remote master to your branch, just make sure it works :) )
+(As a shortcut you can pull directly from the remote main to your branch, just make sure it works :) )

 # 5. Others